About arc42

 Motivation

 This sketch represents the interactions within the Wichat application.
-It outlines the components of the system and how they communicate, focusing on the user’s experience with the application and its core logic powered by an LLM (Large Language Model).
+It outlines the main components of the system, focusing on the user’s experience with the application and its bound technologies like the LLM (Large Language Model).

 Contained Building Blocks